ezsystems/commerce-documentation/docs/guide/search/search_cookbook/searching_for_products.md

-# How to search for products
+# Searching for products

-This examples is using the product search API in order to search products using a searchterm:
+This example uses the product search API to search products using `searchterm`:

 ``` php
  /**